 Family Foster Care

-The Adoption and Family Foster Care programs at Nazareth Child & Family Connection are designed to find adoptive or foster homes for legally free and at-risk children, who over a period of time have been unable to return to live with their birth parents or with other family members.
+The Family Foster Care programs at Nazareth Child & Family Connection are designed to find foster homes for legally free and at-risk children, who over a period of time have been unable to return to live with their birth parents or with other family members.
 Once children are available for adoption, their foster parents are the first ones given the opportunity to adopt.
 This process is called “fostering to adopt”.
 There are many benefits to this process.
 First, you already have an established relationship with the child.
 Secondly, you already have had the contact and possibly relationships with extended family and birth parents of the children.
 Thirdly, it is significantly less expensive to adopt a child who is already placed in your home as a foster child.